 Situated within apple orchards and pine forests, yet still within reach of the capital’s attractions, Six Senses Thimphu is perched on an auspicious hillside overlooking the shimmering lights of Thimphu.
 With its grand design and outdoor ponds reflecting the sky above, this is our very own Palace in the Sky.

 This beautiful lodge has a rustic feel and is blessed with a warmer climate thanks to lower elevations.
-You’ll find a choice of suites and villas, pool, boutique, yoga and meditation huts, and from here you can visit one of Bhutan’s the highlights: the majestic Punakha Dzong.
+You’ll find a choice of suites and villas, a pool, boutique, and yoga and meditation huts.
+From here, you can also visit one of Bhutan’s highlights: the majestic Punakha Dzong.

 Designed to maximize what is surely one of the most scenic settings within the Six Senses Bhutan journey, this lodge is known as Stone Ruins – you’ll understand why when you dine among them.
 It is a convenient base for an early start and dramatic climb to one of Bhutan’s most famous cultural icons, Taktsang Lhakhang, or Tiger’s Nest Monastery.